nitishb-dev/codemind/README.md

 ## 📄 License

-This project is part of CodeMind Lite - an educational tool for learning AI-powered code analysis.
+This project is part of an educational tool developed for learning AI-powered code analysis.